The Wendy's logo depicts a little girl who looks like Pippi Longstockings. The commercials portray her as a young adult.

 The Sims 3 in comparison to the first two games, especially with Late Night.
 Breast sliders for women, body hair for men, clothing and accessories that resemble fetish wear and with the Create-a-Style tool, everything your Sim wears can be made of leather or rubber.

-Although unlike most examples of this trope, this instance is not so much a redesign as it is simply giving her the uniform of the class she uses as a DLC unit in the game, just like the rest of the DLC characters like Roy and Lyn, who are depicted in Mercenary and Swordmaster garb, respectively.
+Micaiah's redesign for Fire Emblem Awakening.
+Here are her original looks◊, and here is how she looks now◊.
+Unlike most examples of this trope, this instance is not so much a redesign as it is simply giving her the uniform of the class she uses as a DLC unit in the game (she's a Dark Mage, and almost Dark Mages of 'both genders dress that way), just like the rest of the DLC characters like Roy and Lyn, who are depicted in Mercenary and Swordmaster garb, respectively.

 For the most part, Rift is fairly tame compared to many other fantasy-based games, with relatively few instances of things like the infamous Chainmail Bikini.
 Some of the higher level armors actually cover MORE skin than the lower level ones, imagine that!
 Then they came out with the expansion, Storm Legion, and well...
 Just look at the box art◊.